Huiminn/MySwingApp/README.md

 # MySwingApp
+Students can use book searching and booking borrowing service on Library loan system.
-Library loan system, students have power using auto service book borrwing system and admin controls helping students returning book.
+Admins manage Library loan system, student registration system, and user account management system.
+They can add,update,and delete book information, student registartion information, user login information, and help students returning book.

 1. MySQL is needed to be installed from https://dev.mysql.com/doc/workbench/en/wb-installing.html